 Percutaneous Nephrostomy

-Percutaneous nephrostomy is a procedure to insert a flexible tube into the kidney so that urine can leave the body.
-This procedure may be done if a medical condition prevents urine from leaving the kidney in the usual way.
-Urine is normally carried from the kidneys to the bladder through narrow tubes called ureters.
-A ureter can become blocked due to conditions such as kidney stones, tumors, infection, or blood clots.
+Percutaneous nephrostomy is a procedure to insert a flexible tube into the kidney.
+This is done to help urine leave the body when it cannot leave the kidney in the normal way.
+Urine is supposed to be carried from the kidneys to the bladder through narrow tubes called ureters.
+But a ureter can become blocked.
+This may be because of kidney stones, an infection, a blood clot, or an abnormal growth of cells (tumor).

-The nephrostomy tube will be inserted through your back.
-After the procedure, the tube will remain in place, and urine will drain from the kidney into a drainage bag outside your body.
-Draining the urine will relieve pressure and help prevent infection that could damage the kidney.
-Often, this procedure allows the health care provider to identify the cause of the blockage and plan appropriate treatment.
+After the procedure, the nephrostomy tube will stay in place.
+Urine will drain from the kidney into a bag outside your body.
+This will help relieve pressure and prevent infection that could damage the kidney.

 Tell a health care provider about: